 A new flexible patch developed by the University of Massachusetts could track stress and fatigue among members of the U.S. Armed Forces.
-The technology is similar to that used by many professional and amateur athletes to track heart rates and calories burned during workouts.
-But instead of tracking a relatively short-term workout, the patch designed by UMass would track stress and fatigue over a longer period of time.
+The technology is similar to that many professional and amateur athletes use to track heart rates and calories burned during workouts.
+But instead of tracking a relatively short-term workout, the patch designed by UMass would track stress in Armed Forces members over a longer period of time.

 Improving Short-Term and Long-Term Health

 Service members in combat and other high-stress situations can face significant physical and mental wear and tear.
 The patch could ensure that active service members are fit as they carry out their duties.
 It could also be used to identify service members who may be at higher risk for future illnesses such as substance use disorders or post-traumatic stress disorder (PTSD).

 The patch was developed in collaboration with General Electric and the U.S. Air Force, with a $450,000 grant from the Nano-Bio Manufacturing Consortium, which the U.S. Air Force Research Laboratory backs.
 The developers plan to use the technology to ensure that service members are not suffering from exceptional stress or fatigue that could hamper the performance of their duties.
 It could be beneficial for those who are in positions to make critical command decisions.